Steve Phillips (writer): Democracy in Color

 Democracy in Color is a political media organization focused on political strategy and analysis at the intersection of race and politics.

-Phillips founded Democracy in Color in 2016.
-He is the host of "Democracy in Color with Steve Phillips" podcast.
+Phillips founded Democracy in Color in 2016, and is the host of the Democracy in Color with Steve Phillips podcast.

-In 2016, Democracy in Color organized the first-ever panel on women of color in politics at the Democratic National Convention.
-In January 2017, Democracy in Color hosted the only DNC chair candidates forum focused on race and diversity.
+In July 2016, Democracy in Color organized the first-ever panel on women of color in politics at that year's Democratic National Convention.
+In January 2017, Democracy in Color hosted the only Democratic National Committee Chair candidates forum focused on race and diversity.

-Other
+Democratic Party audit

-In 2014, Phillips co-authored the first-ever audit of Democratic Party spending and was named one of “America’s Top 50 Influencers” by Campaigns and Elections magazine.
+In 2014, Phillips co-authored the first-ever audit of Democratic Party spending.
+He was named one of “America’s Top 50 Influencers” by Campaigns and Elections magazine.